syncfusion-content/asp.netwebforms-docs/aspnet/Treegrid/Columns.md

 ### Custom buttons

 We can also add custom buttons to the command column by specifying text value other than default buttons to the type property.
-We can also bind actions to the custom button using [click](https://help.syncfusion.com/api/js/ejbutton#events:click "click") client side event of ejButton.
+We can also bind actions to the custom button using [Click](https://help.syncfusion.com/api/js/ejbutton#events:click "click") client side event of Button.

 {% highlight html %}
 <ej:TreeGrid runat="server" ID="TreeGridControlCommand">